SolarNetwork/web-api-explorer/README.md

-# SolarNetwork Web API Sampler
+# SolarNetwork Web API Explorer

 This project contains a webapp that helps you explore the SolarNetwork web API.